 - Don’t over communicate.
 Choose when you need to send an update to your database.
 Too many contact points in these times could mean a higher unsubscribe rate than usual.

 - Be transparent.
 Make sure your messages are clear, honest and personable whilst being true to your brand.
 If being steady and reliable are key brand traits, then ensure these come through in all your messaging.

 - Be helpful.
 Instead of copying and pasting the latest but very lengthy advice from the Ministry of Health, just insert links.
-As an example ‘the latest health advice can be found here and downloadable information sheets for the general public can be found here.’
+As an example ‘the latest health advice can be found here.’